 |---|---|

-| Garage and Home Repairs | You can patch brackets, fix frames and tack up small jobs using a standard outlet and the machine’s preset synergy options to reduce fiddling. |
+| Garage and Home Repairs | Patch brackets, fix frames, and tack up small jobs using a standard outlet and synergy presets. |

-| Farm or Outdoor Work | Lightweight and portable, it’s easy to carry to fences or sheds, and the welder handles common rods used for outdoor repairs. |
+| Farm or Outdoor Work | Lightweight and portable, easy to carry to fences or sheds.
+Generator-friendly for remote locations. |

-| Learning and Practice | Synergic control and readable display make the learning curve less steep, so you can focus on technique instead of constant dial adjustments. |
+| Learning and Practice | Synergic control and a readable display flatten the learning curve, so you focus on technique instead of constant dial adjustments. |

-| Heavier Rods and Occasional Shop Use | The unit is capable of running 6010/7018 with good results on 220V — useful when you need deeper penetration for thicker steel, provided you beef up the leads. |
+| Heavier Rods and Occasional Shop Use | Runs 6010/7018 with good results on 220V for deeper penetration, provided you upgrade the leads. |

 Ease Of Use